ERS-1 (European Remote-Sensing Satellite-1)

 The PRARE objective is precise satellite range determination leading to higher-accuracy altitude measurements.
 PRARE utilizes 2.2 GHz and 8.5 GHz transmissions for ionospheric corrections and orbit determination, respectively.
 This information is needed for ocean circulation studies and geodetic applications such as sea-surface topography and crustal dynamics.

 Note: The onboard PRARE instrument of the ERS-1 payload could not achieve operational status after launch.
 The instrument worked nominally for five days after launch (five contacts with the command station showed nominal telemetry).
-A thorough failure analysis came to the conclusion that the most likely cause of the PRARE failure is RAM damage due to radiation (destructive RAM latch-up).
+A thorough failure analysis concluded that the most likely cause of the PRARE failure is RAM damage due to radiation (destructive RAM latch-up).

 The description of PRARE is part of the ERS-2 documentation.